-Note that the white papers provide general legal information; because your circumstances may vary, you should contact your own retained counsel for specific legal advice and representation.
+Note that the legal papers provide general legal information; because your circumstances may vary, you should contact your own retained counsel for specific legal advice and representation.

 For additional information, visit the TMA Medical Records resource center, or find answers about medical records on the TMA Knowledge Center’s members-only FAQ page at www.texmed.org/findanswers/.
 TMA members also can contact the knowledge center directly for answers at (800) 880-7955 or knowledge[at]texmed[dot]org.

 In addition, TMA’s Policies and Procedures: A Guide for Medical Practices contains policies regarding medical records management you can customize for your practice.
-And two courses in the TMA Education Center delve into details: Managing Your Medical Records (publication) and Medical Records: Most Wanted Answers (webinar).
+And a course in the TMA Education Center delves into details: Managing Your Medical Records (publication).

 NOTICE: The Texas Medical Association provides this information with the express understanding that (1) no attorney-client relationship exists, (2) neither TMA nor its attorneys are engaged in providing legal advice, and (3) the information is of a general character.
 This is not a substitute for the advice of an attorney.
 While every effort is made to ensure that content is complete, accurate, and timely, TMA cannot guarantee the accuracy and totality of the information contained in this publication and assumes no legal responsibility for loss or damages resulting from the use of this content.
 You should not rely on this information when dealing with personal legal matters; rather legal advice from retained legal counsel should be sought.
 Any legal forms are only provided for the use of physicians in consultation with their attorneys.